-Gandhi's unique philosophical outlook, boundless energy and courage as a political leader made him one of the most influential anti-colonial activists of his time and one of the most memorable figures in human history.
-His concept of Satyagraha, non-violence or passive resistance was born out of the South African Indian community's struggle for justice and an end to discrimination.
-The Gandhian concept of Satyagraha had a profound influence on the anti-colonial and anti-apartheid struggle.
+Gandhi's unique philosophical outlook, boundless energy, dogged tenacity and courage as a political leader propelled him into one of the most prominent anti colonial political activists of his time and one of the most memorable figures in human history.

-Mohandas Karamchand Gandhi came to South Africa as a young Englishtrained Barrister (lawyer).
-Gandhi's experiences in the Anglo-Boer War of 1899-1902 and in the Bhambatha rebellion of 1906 were a major turning point in his life.
-He sided with the British during these conflicts, but quickly saw that British colonialism was prepared to use brutal force to crush any opposition to its rule.
+Gandhi's experience in the Anglo-Boer War of 1899/1902 and the 1906 Bambatha rebellion was the turning point in his life.
+He sided with the British during these conflicts.
+He quickly saw that British colonialism would not hesitate to use brutal force to savagely crush any armed opposition to its rule.

-The Indian community had its own experience of ongoing oppression.
-This reached a height in 1906 with an exceptionally humiliating law that enforced the registration of Indians in the Transvaal.
-The colonial government in Pretoria, supported by the dominant European community, was arrogant and adamant.
-The Government of India was indifferent and the imperial government in London was reluctant to intervene.
-Gandhi knew that something more than partitioning and quiet persuasion was needed.
+In 1906, in the face an exceptionally humiliating law enacted to enforce the registration of Indians in the Transvaal, Gandhi found he had reached a dead-end; The colonial government in Pretoria, supported by the dominant European community, gainst the legal restrictions on Indians and the tax.
+The march was the climax of the Passive Resistance campaign.

+was adamant; the Government of India was indifferent and the imperial government in London was reluctant to intervene.
+Something more than partitioning and quite persuasion was needed.

-On 11 September 1906, at a mass meeting held at the Empire Theatre in Johannesburg, the Indian community swore a solemn oath to defy the law.
-While this date is often recognized as the day when the concept of Satyagraha was born, it was actually a year later, after Gandhi had exhausted all the political alternatives, that he led the Indian and Chinese community on a campaign of passive resistance.
+It was on the 11 September 1906 at a mass meeting held at the Empire Theatre in Johannesburg that the Indian community undertook a solemn oath to defy the law.
+While this date is recognized as the day when the concept of Satyagraha was born.
+It was a year later, after Gandhi had exhausted all the political avenues, that the Indian and Chinese community embarked on the actual passive resistance campaign, under Gandhi's leadership.

-Gandhi maintained that when faced with a powerful enemy, the use of passive resistance could demonstrate that people were prepared to undergo great hardships and voluntary imprisonment in the process of resisting injustice.
-It would show that they were not prepared to give up, no matter what violence was thrown at them.
-He believed that this would eventually force the enemy to have a change of heart.
+Gandhi maintained that when faced with a powerful enemy, the use of passive resistance and the demonstration to the authorities that people were prepared to undergo great hardships and voluntary imprisonment would eventually force the enemy to have a change of heart.

-Gandhi was in no doubt about one thing: the campaign was to be conducted without hatred and without violence.
-He argued that for Satyagraha to succeed the resisters had to be prepared to lose their wealth and possessions and give their whole selves over to the struggle for truth.
-This meant that the resisters needed to experience a spiritual change before they could help bring about a political change.
-It was both Gandhi's genius as a strategist and his personal courage that transformed his individual ethic into a tool for collective social and political action.
-Gandhi said of Satyagraha: "I coined the word 'Satyagraha' in South Africa in order to give a name to the power with which the Indians there fought for a full 8 years (1906 - 1914).
-I spoke of 'Satyagraha' in order to force a wedge between this power and the movement which was referred to in Great Britain and South Africa as 'passive resistance'."
+Gandhi argued that for Satyagraha to succeed the resisters had to relinquish their wealth and possessions and give him/herself to the struggle for truth ie the resister should undergo a spiritual change.
+Gandhi was in no doubt about one thing: the campaign method was to be conducted without hatred and without violence.

+It was Gandhi's genius as a strategist and his personal courage that transformed what had been an individual ethic into a tool for social and political action.
+Gandhi said of Satyagraha: 'I coined the word "Satyagraha" in South Africa in order to give a name to the power with which the Indians there fought for a full 8 years (1906 - 1914).
+I spoke of "satyagraha" in order to force a wedge between this power and the movement which was referred to in Great Britain and South Africa as "passive resistance".'

-While it can be said that very few of his closest and most dedicated followers wholeheartedly adopted and lived by Gandhi's philosophy of Satyagraha, it was the courage and sacrifices of Gandhi and his followers that won them the support of millions - especially in the struggle for India's independence.
+While it can be said that very few of his closest and most dedicated followers wholeheartedly adopted and lived by Gandhi's philosophy of Satyagraha, it was Gandhi and his follower's courage and sacrifices that won them the support of millions especially in the struggle for India's independence.

-The Satyagraha Campaign and the Black Act
+The Passive Resistance Campaign Satyagrahi and the Black Act

-When Gandhi first arrived in South Africa in 1893, he experienced the harsh racist attitude of the White colonialists against Black people and Indian people.
-The Natal government at the time was in the process of creating racist legislation to control what they called, the Indian merchant menace.
+When Gandhi first arrived in South Africa in 1893, he experienced the naked and harsh racist attitude of the white colonialists against Black people and a virulent anti-Indian attitude.
+Natal was given self-government and immediately passed legislation that would contain 'the Indian merchant menace'.
 Two bills were passed in the following two years that severely restricted the rights of Indians: